 Cocaine delivers a very rapid high.
 Whether individuals consume it orally, inhale it, snort it or inject it intravenously, it can create immediate effects.
 Cocaine can deliver a quick and pronounced boost in mood and energy, but users shouldn’t ignore the negative side effects either.

 Within minutes of consumption, cocaine can lead to unpleasant physical symptoms.
-Body temperature, heart rate, and pulse can all skyrocket, which could lead to more serious problems for some users.
-Cocaine also commonly dilates the pupils and disrupts sleep patterns.
+Body temperature, heart rate, and pulse can all skyrocket, which could lead to more severe problems for some users.
+Cocaine also commonly dilates pupils and disrupts sleep patterns.

 Short-Term Psychological Impacts of Cocaine

-Not all of the side effects of cocaine are physical in nature.
+Not all of the side effects of cocaine are physical.
 Cocaine changes the way that the brain processes information, and it can disrupt mood and behavioral patterns.
 When using cocaine, individuals might be completely different from their sober selves.

 The use of cocaine can also immediately impact mental health.
 It’s common for cocaine users to struggle with depression, anxiety, and paranoia.

 Mental health conditions become noticeable once the drug’s euphoric effects wear off.
 Cocaine can boost mood, but it might also lead to a crash hours later.
 Often, this makes people feel worse than they did before consuming the drug.